 Unit No. Content Teaching Hours I, II, III, IV and V Understanding the environment of OMP, MPI, CUDA Parallel programming environment and platform.
 Create and simulate multiple processes and threads on MP system.
 Simulate parallel program to synchronization and pooling of processes.
 Simulate the loop and function in parallelism manner.
 Simulate a parallel algorithm to perform some mathematical calculation and their execution time.
 Simulate the parallel sorting algorithm and their execution time.
-Simulate the parallel some operation on array and list with their execution time.
+Simulate the parallel searching algorithm and their execution time.
+Simulate parallel some operation on array and list with their execution time.
 Optimization technique using shared memory module on MP system.
 Heterogeneous calculation using PYTHON (PTK), CUDA, and OPENCL tool kit.
 18